 Knowledge and attitudes about smoking

 At baseline, nine out of ten CYP ‘definitely agreed’ that smoking is bad for their health (Table 1).
 However, there was a range of responses given by participants surrounding items on smoking and weight gain and whether or not it is difficult to quit smoking once you have started.
-More specifically, 80.0% of participants thought that smoking cigarettes was associated with weight gain or loss, and 22.5% stated that smoking cessation was ‘probably not’ or ‘definitely not’ difficult.
+More specifically, 80.0% of participants thought that smoking cigarettes was associated with weight gain or loss, 40% said, if they were to quit, they would use effective slimming pills here to balance the weight gain out and 22.5% stated that smoking cessation was ‘probably not’ or ‘definitely not’ difficult.

 Post-intervention, there was a significant increase in the proportion of respondents who felt that once a person started smoking it was difficult to give up (z=-2.71, p < .05).
 Furthermore, there was a significant 13.8% increase in the proportion of respondents who believed that smoking cigarettes was not associated with weight gain or weight loss at follow-up (z=-2.132, p < .05).
 No significant differences were found in the proportion of respondents who felt that it was definitely not safe to smoke for one to two years.